-We used python 3.7 along with tensorflow library to perform all simulations.
-We utilized MNIST, K-MNIST (Kuzushiji-MNIST, a more challenging alternative to MNIST) \citep{cla} and CIFAR-10 datasets for the comparative analysis of methods.
+Python 3.7 with tensorflow library is employed to perform all simulations and the datasets are MNIST, K-MNIST (Kuzushiji-MNIST, a more challenging alternative to MNIST) \cite{cla} and CIFAR-10.
 For MNIST and K-MNIST, we used the regular 2-convolutional layer LeNet network architecture with standard training procedure and dataset split.
-We used two different networks for modeling CIFAR-10, one of them being a VGG-3 architecture consisting of 3 VGG convolution blocks (each consisting of two convolution layers followed by batch normalization, max pooling and dropout layers) and the other being ResNet-18.
+Two different networks for modeling CIFAR-10 are implemented.
+One of them is a VGG-3 architecture consisting of 3 VGG convolution blocks (each consists of two convolution layers followed by batch normalization, max pooling and dropout layers) and the other is ResNet-18.
 The successive blocks in VGG-3 consisted of 32, 64 and 128 filters respectively in each of their two layers.
 This was followed by two dense layers (with dropout in the middle) consisting of 128 and 10 nodes respectively.
-ReLu activation function was used here after each layer except the last, where Softmax was used.
+ReLu activation function was used after each layer except the last, where Softmax was used.
 All networks were trained on uncorrupted datasets using Adam optimizer and categorical cross-entropy cost function.
 We achieved testing accuracies (on uncorrupted test-set) of 98.6\% for MNIST, 91.9\% for K-MNIST, 87.5\% for CIFAR-10 (using VGG-3) and 91.5\% for CIFAR-10 (using ResNet-18) thereby representing a diverse group of models.